For most law firms, cybersecurity and data privacy is a relatively new service area that has emerged in the 21st Century.

 In addition to our extensive tenure in this field of law, we also bring a depth and breadth of knowledge to our practice.
 We draw attorneys from across our many disciplines to help clients develop a comprehensive approach to compliance with data privacy and network security laws, including mandatory documentation and the best strategies to avoid or mitigate risks.
-Our group consists of members of the firm’s Intellectual Property, Labor & Employment, Consumer Financial Services Compliance, White Collar/Government Investigations, and Commercial Litigation groups.
+Our group consists of members of the firm’s Intellectual Property, Labor & Employment, Consumer Financial Services Compliance, Government and Internal Investigations, and Commercial Litigation groups.

 This multidisciplinary teamwork enhances our ability to help clients comply with applicable regulatory obligations, and prevent and respond to data breaches.
 Through our collaborative efforts, we fully understand the ins and outs of the statutory framework that affects our clients’ businesses – both the nuances of the myriad rules and regulations, and the big-picture legal ramifications.